PacteraKun/tensorpack/examples/SNIPER/README.md

 Not training with 8 GPUs may result in different performance from the table below.

 To evaluate the performance of a model on COCO format data, please use the origin version of tensorpack-faster rcnn().
-First you should crop testing images(tool is offered) to your training scale.
-Then test on cropped images with TEST.FRCNN_NMS_THRESH = 1, parse output json file to WIDER format, put back to origin scale, filter result using SNIPER.VALID_RANGES in config and apply NMS.
+First you should crop testing images to your training scale using [cut_test.py](./tools/cut_test.py) and [coco_parser_test.py](./tools/coco_parser_test.py).
+Then test on cropped images with TEST.FRCNN_NMS_THRESH = 1, put back to origin scale and filter by using SNIPER.VALID_RANGES in config and using [ParseJson.py](./tools/ParseJson.py), parse output json file to WIDER format using [json2submission.py](./tools/json2submission.py).
+Finally NMS should be applied using [bbox_nms.py](./tools/bbox_nums.py).

 ```
 ./train.py --evaluate output.json --load /path/to/COCO-R50C4-MaskRCNN-Standard.npz \